m7medVision/lazycommit/README.md

 have ai write commit messages for you in [lazygit](https://github.com/jesseduffield/lazygit).

-uses openai or google AI to generate commit message suggestions based on the diff between the current branch and master. then you can select a commit message from the list and use it to commit your changes.
+uses Openai or google AI to generate commit message suggestions based on the diff between the current branch and master. then you can select a commit message from the list and use it to commit your changes.

 ## installation and configuration